two-hundred/celerity-docs/docs/blueprint/specification.md

       timeout: 120
 ```

-Some predefined rules about the relationships between lambda functions and the resources they need to talk (e.g. DynamoDB tables and SecretsManager stores)
+Some predefined rules about the relationships between lambda functions and the resources they need to talk to (e.g. DynamoDB tables and SecretsManager stores)
 will be used in the selection process to determine what links are supported.
 The link implementation will then be responsible for ensuring everything needed to "activate" the link is provisioned.
 In this example, this would include ensuring the correct roles and policies are attached to the lambda functions.